binance-chain/docs-site/docs/memo-validation.md

 ###  Set-account-flags

-This transaction is aimed to set account flags.
-To set for
+This transaction is aimed to set account flags to any hex value.

 ### Parameters

 | **Field**    | **Type** | **Description**                                              |